I have something to admit: I have an addition to books about Scotland!

 I can still remember when my mother took me to the library as a young girl.
-I could take out a maximum of 22 books at a time with my membership, and I was always at the limit.
+I could take out a maximum of 20 books at a time with my membership, and I was always at the limit.

-Books about Scotland I Love
+Books about Scotland you will Love

-1. Witch Light by Susan Fletcher
+Witch Light by Susan Fletcher

 Also known as The Highland Witch and Corrag [depending on which country you buy from] Witch Light is a beautifully poetic historical fiction novel set in Glencoe, in the Scottish Highlands during the Massacre of Glencoe.